Koo Ja-cheol

 Koo Ja-cheol (/ko/ or /ko/ /ko/; born 27 February 1989) is a South Korean former professional footballer who played as a midfielder.
-Koo is one of the three most successful South Korean players with careers in the German Bundesliga, alongside Cha Bum-kun and Son Heung-min.
-He played for VfL Wolfsburg, FC Augsburg and Mainz 05 with 211 Bundesliga appearances.
-He also captained the South Korea national team in the 2012 Summer Olympics and the 2014 FIFA World Cup, and won a bronze medal in the Summer Olympics.
+Koo is considered one of the most successful South Korean players at the Bundesliga.
+He made 211 Bundesliga appearances, while playing for VfL Wolfsburg, FC Augsburg and Mainz 05.
+On the international side, he won a bronze medal at the 2012 Summer Olympics, and captained the South Korea national team at the 2014 FIFA World Cup.

 Early life

 Koo started football at age ten when a nearby elementary school opened its football club.
-During his early youth career, he mostly played as a defender, often taking sweeper role.
-However, he wasn't particularly outstanding and the fact he suffered from anemia also hindered him from gaining attention.
-In 2006, as a member of Boin High School, Koo participated in the Baekrok High School Football Competition that is annually held in Jeju Island.
-Leading Boin High School to a runner-up place with an outstanding performance, he grabbed the attention of Jung Hae-seong, who was then the manager of Jeju United.
+During his early youth career, he mostly played as a defender, often taking the role of sweeper.
+While playing for Boin High School, he suffered from anemia, but contributed to the school's runner-up finish at the 2016 edition of the Baekrok High School Football Tournament, annually held in Jeju Island.
+At the competition, he grabbed the attention of Jung Hae-seong, then manager of Jeju United.

 Club career

 Jeju United

 In 2007, Koo was selected by Jeju United in the K League draft.
 He failed to make an impression in his first two years at Jeju due to numerous injuries.
-However, he slowly broke into the first team, mostly playing as a defensive midfielder.
-In January 2010, he was reportedly invited by Blackburn Rovers for a trial, but the move didn't happen.
-He spent a great season in 2010 at Jeju instead, driving his club to an unprecedented runner-up position.
-His contribution also enabled him to gain personal honors such as the Top Assists Award, the FANtastic Player Award, and the Best XI.
+However, he slowly broke into the first team as a defensive midfielder.

+In January 2010, Koo was reportedly invited by Blackburn Rovers for a trial, but the move did not happen.
+That year, he spent a great season at Jeju instead, driving his club to an unprecedented runner-up finish.
+After the contribution, he received some individual awards from the league's federation, namely the Top Assist Provider Award and the FANtastic Player Award, as well as being selected for the Best XI.

 VfL Wolfsburg

-On 30 January 2011, Koo successfully moved to VfL Wolfsburg during the winter transfer window, signing a three-and-a-half-year contract for an undisclosed fee.
-On 12 February 2011, Koo made his Wolfsburg debut against Hamburger SV, coming on as a substitute in the 64th minute in the 1–0 home defeat.
-However, he had difficulty competing for places in the starting line-up during a year.
+On 30 January 2011, Koo moved to Bundesliga club VfL Wolfsburg, signing a three-and-a-half-year contract for an undisclosed fee.
+On 12 February 2011, Koo made his Wolfsburg debut, coming on as a 64th-minute substitute in a 1–0 home defeat to Hamburger SV.
+However, he had difficulty competing for a starting position with his teammates during a year.